 A: The Accu-Strike helmet is extremely durable.
 It consists of polycarbonate, higher impact materials, the same materials utilized in bumpers as well as Billy clubs.

-Tips/Tricks for Buying Welding Helmet
+Tips/Tricks for Buying a Welding Helmet

 Tip-1: Don’t Go Too Cheap